vrms/foundation/foundation/www/docs/user/manual/en/projects/timesheet/salary-slip-from-timesheet.md

 <!-- add-breadcrumbs -->
-#Salary Slip from Timesheet
+# Salary Slip from Timesheet

-If salary / wages for your employees are calculated based on number of hours worked, you can use Timesheet to track actual hours worked, and for creating Salary Slip.
+If the salary/wages for your one or all of your employees are calculated based on the number of hours worked, you can use the `Timesheet` to track the actual hours worked, and create the Salary Slip based on that.

-####Employee creates Timesheet
+#### Employee creates Timesheet

-To track actual hours employee has worked for, create Timesheet for each Employee.
-We suggest you to create Timesheet based on a payment period.
+To track the actual hours an employee has worked for, create Timesheet for each Employee.
+It's a good concept to create a Timesheet based on a payment period.
 For example, if you are paying employee on a weekly basis, create one Timesheet for an Employee for one week.
+If you pay on a monthly basis create a Timesheet for one month per Employee.
-However, you can create multiple Timesheets, and create one Salary Slip for the multiple Timesheets.
+However, you can also create multiple Timesheets per Employee, and create a Salary Slip based on those multiple Timesheets.

 <img class="screenshot" alt="Sales Invoice" src="{{docs_base_url}}/assets/img/project/timesheet/timesheet-salary-slip-1.png">

-####Salary Structure for the Employee
+#### Salary Structure for the Employee

-In the Salary Structure of the Employee, check field "Salary Slip Based on Timesheet".
-On checking this field, you see fields Salary Component and Hour Rate.
-Amount for that Salary Component (say Basic) will be calculated based on:
+To calculate the Salary based on hours worked you need to check the "Salary Slip Based on Timesheet" box in the `Salary Structure` of the Employee.
+Upon checking this box, you see the fields "Salary Component" and "Hour Rate".
+The amount for that Salary Component (let's say "Basic") will be calculated based on:

 <div class=well> Total Timesheet Hours *  Hour Rate </div>

-Amount directly for other Salary Components (eg: House Rent Allowance, Phone Allowance) can be defined directly.
-When creating Salary Slip, Amount for these Salary Component will be fetched as it is.
+The Amount for other Salary Components (eg: House Rent Allowance, Phone Allowance, etc.) can be defined directly.
+When a Salary Slip is being created from such a Salary Strucure tmount for these Salary Component will be fetched as it is defined in the Salary Structure.

 <div>
 <img class="screenshot" alt="Sales Invoice" src="{{docs_base_url}}/assets/img/project/timesheet/timesheet-salary-slip-2.png">
 </div>

-#### Create Salary Slip from Timesheet
+#### Create Salary Slip from Timesheet(s)

-To create Salary Slip against Timesheet, open Timesheet and click on "Salary Slip".
+To create a Salary Slip against Timesheet, open Timesheet and click on "Salary Slip".

 <img class="screenshot" alt="Sales Invoice" src="{{docs_base_url}}/assets/img/project/timesheet/timesheet-salary-slip-3.png">